 The 2018 La Ferme Julien Rosé begins with a very pleasant, aromatic nose full of citrus and berry, some light floral notes and just a touch of tomato plant.
 Tasting the wine reveals it to be just a really nice dry rosé.
 The fruit is fresh and tart in the mouth and the wine is lightly sweet with good acidity.
 It’s quite refreshing and at only $6 you really can’t ask for much more than this.
 It ends with a touch of salty minerality on the long, dry finish of tart fruit.
 This is the real deal – an authentic, excellent tasting rosé that will pair well with lots of different foods.

 The La Ferme Julien Rosé is made by Famille Perrin, who also make the popular and widely available La Vieille Ferme Rosé with the chickens/roosters on the label.
 This version with the goat on the label is made exclusively for Trader Joe’s.
-If they are not the same wine, they appear to be very similar.
-We’ll have a review of the chicken version in a few weeks.
+If they are not the same wine, they appear to be very similar but either way you can’t go wrong.